2025 World Draughts Championship

-The 2025 World Draughts Championship in international draughts was held from June 6 to 23, 2025 in Yaounde, Cameroon under the auspices of the International Draughts Federation (FMJD).
+The 2025 World Draughts Championship in international draughts was held from 6 to 23 June, 2025 at the Yaoundé Multipurpose Sports Complex in Yaoundé, Cameroon.
+It was held under the auspices of the International Draughts Federation (FMJD).
 Forty players competed in the tournament.
-In the semi-final all players were divided into four groups.
-The best three players from each semi-final group went to the final.
-The championship was played as a round-robin tournament.
+In the first stage, all players were divided into four groups.
+The best three players from each group advanced to the final.
+All stages were played as a round-robin tournament.
 The main referee was Bartosz Socha.
-The winning prize for the tournament was 20,000 euros.
+The total prize money for the tournament was 25,000 euros.

 Jan Groenendijk from the Netherlands won his second title.

 Rules and regulations

-The games were played with the official FMJD classical time control: 90 minutes for 45 moves, then 30 minutes plus 30 seconds per move.
+The games were played with the official FMJD classical time control: 90 minutes for 45 moves, followed by 30 minutes for the rest of the game plus a 30-second increment per move.
 FMJD regulations prohibited players from agreeing to a draw before each had completed 40 moves; doing so required the referee to award both players 0 points.

 The final rankings were determined by total points.
 If two or more players finished with the same score, the following tiebreaks were applied: